CCBC BOARD OF DIRECTORS

 Power Corporation of Canada

-Mr. Kruyt has been Vice-President of Power Corporation since 1996.
-He is Chairman of Power Pacific Corporation Limited, a subsidiary of Power Corporation; of Sagard China, one of the Corporation’s equity investment funds; and Vice-Chairman of Power Energy Corporation.
-He also serves as a director of La Presse ltée, Potentia Solar Inc., Eagle Creek Renewable Energy Inc. and Montréal International.
-He has been Chairman of the Canada China Business Council since 2003.
+He is Chairman of Power Pacific Corporation Limited, a subsidiary of Power Corporation and of Sagard China, one of the Corporation’s equity investment funds.
+He is Vice-Chairman of Power Energy Corporation and Potentia Renewables Inc. and also serves as a director of Potentia Solar Inc. and Eagle Creek Renewable Energy Inc.

-When Mr. Kruyt joined Power Corporation in 1981, he served as Executive Assistant to Mr. Paul G. Desmarais, who, at the time, was the Chairman and Chief Executive Officer.
-Mr. Kruyt was President of Power Broadcasting Inc. from 1987 to 2000 and President and Chief Executive Officer of Power Technology Investment Corporation from 2000 until 2009.
-He was a director of Great West Lifeco Inc. from 2003 to 2008, of Bellus Inc. from 2002 to 2009 and of Bombardier Sifang Power (Qingdao) Transportation Ltd. He also served as an alternate director on the board of CITIC Pacific Ltd. in Hong Kong from 2003 to 2014.
+When he joined Power Corporation in 1981, he served as Executive Assistant to Mr. Paul G. Desmarais, who, at the time, was the Chairman and Chief Executive Officer.
+Mr. Kruyt was President and Chief Executive Officer of Power Broadcasting Inc. from 1987 to 2000 and President and Chief Executive Officer of Power Technology Investment Corporation from 2000 until 2009.
+Mr. Kruyt was Vice-President of Power Corporation from 1996 to 2017.
+He was a director of Great West Lifeco Inc. from 2003 to 2008, of Bellus Inc. from 2002 to 2009, of Bombardier Sifang Power (Qingdao) Transportation Ltd and of La Presse, ltée from 1985 to 2016.
+He also served as an alternate director on the board of CITIC Pacific Ltd. in Hong Kong from 2003 to 2014.

 Mr. Kruyt obtained a Bachelor of Commerce degree from Concordia University and an MBA from the European Institute of Business Administration (INSEAD).